Moffitt Cancer Center

 Dr. Fontaine joined Moffitt Cancer Center as a thoracic surgeon in 2011.
 He kick-started an official division of mesothelioma treatment.
 A decade later, Moffitt Cancer Center is one of the top mesothelioma hospitals in the world.

-The center has around 70 cases per year of pleural mesothelioma.
-Dr. Fontaine and his team operate on approximately 14 (20%) of them.
+The center has around 70 cases per year of pleural mesothelioma, which forms in the lining of the lung cavity.
+Pleural mesothelioma is the most common type of mesothelioma.
+Dr. Fontaine and his team operate on approximately 14 (20%) of the pleural mesothelioma patients they see every year at Moffitt Cancer Center.

 Cancer Center Specialists Icon